 If you use frozen shrimp, make sure to thaw it out beforehand and pat it dry so the sauce isn’t diluted.
 You could technically use a bag of cooked shrimp with this recipe, just cut the cooking time to where you’re basically just reheating up the cooked shrimp in the pan and tossing it in with the sauce.

-Sauce – Combine the ingredients for the sauce then divide it in half.
-Half is for the marinade and the other half is for the finishing drizzle.
-This recipe does not yield much sauce so if you want it super saucy, try adding in an extra tablespoon of honey and soy sauce.
+- Sauce – Combine the ingredients for the sauce then divide it in half.
+One part is for the marinade and the other is for the finishing drizzle.
+This recipe does not yield much sauce so if you want it super saucy, add an extra tablespoon of honey and soy sauce.
 Or you could double it and thicken it with some cornstarch slurry later.

-Garlic – You can use fresh garlic or garlic powder, whichever you have on hand, and whatever is easier for you.
+- Garlic – You can use fresh garlic or garlic powder, whichever you have on hand, and whatever is easier for you.
 If substituting to garlic powder, try using 1/2 teaspoon to start.
-For freshly minced garlic, I find it easier to use a mini grater or garlic press rather than chopping it up.

 If you’re using a 10″ skillet, try searing in batches of two so you don’t overcrowd the pan.
 If the shrimp are too close together, the heat buildup between them will steam them instead of searing them.

-Sticky bits – The honey will caramelize a little and stuff will get stuck to the bottom of the pan.
-There will be more fond (the caramelized sticky bits) on a cast iron pan vs a non-stick pan but you should still see some on a non-stick.
-Use some tongs and gently rub the shrimp into the stuck-on bits to get them nice and blackened.
+- Sticky bits – The honey will caramelize a little and browned bits will get stuck to the bottom of the pan.
+There will be more stuck-on bits in a cast iron pan vs a non-stick pan but you should still see some on a non-stick.
+Use tongs and gently rub the shrimp into the stuck-on bits to get them nice and blackened.
 Here’s where you get the smoky aftertaste.

-Thickening the sauce – You can thicken the leftover drizzled sauce with a cornstarch slurry.
-If you prefer more sauce to soak your rice, you also double the sauce and thicken it with some cornstarch for a typical sticky Asian sauce.
+- Thickening the sauce – You can thicken the leftover drizzled sauce with a cornstarch slurry or if you prefer even more sauce, double the sauce, then use the cornstarch slurry.

 Customize It!